dotnet/csharpstandard/standard/lexical-structure.md

 > *Note*: As indicated by the syntax, conditional compilation directives shall be written as sets consisting of, in order, a `#if` directive, zero or more `#elif` directives, zero or one `#else` directive, and a `#endif` directive.
 Between the directives are conditional sections of source code.
 Each section is controlled by the immediately preceding directive.
 A conditional section may itself contain nested conditional compilation directives provided these directives form complete sets. *end note*

-A *pp_conditional* selects at most one of the contained *conditional_section*s for normal lexical processing:
+A *Pp_Conditional* selects at most one of the contained *Conditional_Section*s for normal lexical processing:

--   The *pp_expression*s of the `#if` and `#elif` directives are evaluated in order until one yields `true`.
-If an expression yields `true`, the *conditional_section* of the corresponding directive is selected.
+-   The *Pp_Expression*s of the `#if` and `#elif` directives are evaluated in order until one yields `true`.
+If an expression yields `true`, the *Conditional_Section* of the corresponding directive is selected.
--   If all *pp_expression*s yield `false`, and if a `#else` directive is present, the *conditional_section* of the `#else` directive is selected.
+-   If all *Pp_Expression*s yield `false`, and if a `#else` directive is present, the *Conditional_Section* of the `#else` directive is selected.
--   Otherwise, no *conditional_section* is selected.
+-   Otherwise, no *Conditional_Section* is selected.

-The selected *conditional_section*, if any, is processed as a normal *input_section*: the source code contained in the section shall adhere to the lexical grammar; tokens are generated from the source code in the section; and pre-processing directives in the section have the prescribed effects.
+The selected *Conditional_Section*, if any, is processed as a normal *Input_Section*: the source code contained in the section shall adhere to the lexical grammar; tokens are generated from the source code in the section; and pre-processing directives in the section have the prescribed effects.

-The remaining *conditional_section*s, if any, are processed as one or more *skipped_section_part*s: except for pre-processing directives, the source code in the section need not adhere to the lexical grammar; no tokens are generated from the source code in the section; and pre-processing directives in the section shall be lexically correct but are not otherwise processed.
-Within a *conditional_section* that is being processed as one or more *skipped_section_part*s, any nested *conditional_section*s (contained in nested `#if...#endif` and `#region...#endregion` constructs) are also processed as one or more *skipped_section_part*s.
+The remaining *Conditional_Section*s, if any, are processed as one or more *Skipped_Section_Part*s: except for pre-processing directives, the source code in the section need not adhere to the lexical grammar; no tokens are generated from the source code in the section; and pre-processing directives in the section shall be lexically correct but are not otherwise processed.
+Within a *Conditional_Section* that is being processed as one or more *Skipped_Section_Part*s, any nested *Conditional_Section*s (contained in nested `#if...#endif` and `#region...#endregion` constructs) are also processed as one or more *Skipped_Section_Part*s.

 > *Example*: The following example illustrates how conditional compilation directives can nest:
 > ```csharp